I tested 6 AI knowledge base chatbot platforms to find the best in 2026

 Potential downsides

-It's not built for complex support.
-Lyro is great for answering basic FAQs, but it struggles with multi-step problems that require it to look up data in other systems.
+• Focused on basics.
+Lyro is great for answering basic FAQs, but it is less specialized for multi-step problems that require deep data lookups in complex systems.

 Pricing